Zimil-Patel/flutter_questions/README.md

 ### Detailed Explanation of Row Widget

-The `Row` widget in Flutter is used to arrange its children widgets in a horizontal direction.
-It is a fundamental building block for creating horizontal layouts in Flutter applications.
+- The `Row` widget in Flutter is used to arrange its children widgets in a horizontal direction.
+- It is a fundamental building block for creating horizontal layouts in Flutter applications.
+- The `Row` widget in Flutter is highly versatile and can be used in various scenarios to create horizontal layouts.

+### UseCases

+### 1. Horizontal Menu
+### 2. Displaying Multiple Icons or Images
+### 3. Form Fields in a Single Row
+### 4. Horizontal List of Cards or Items

 #### Key Properties of Row